OfficeDev/open-xml-docs/docs/word/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 does the work of adding the styles part.
 It creates a part of the `StyleDefinitionsPart` type, adding it as a child to the main document part.
 The code then appends the `Styles` root element, which is the parent element that contains all of the styles.
-The `Styles` element is represented by the <xref:DocumentFormat.OpenXml.WordProcessing.Styles> class in the Open XML SDK.
+The `Styles` element is represented by the <xref:DocumentFormat.OpenXml.Wordprocessing.Styles> class in the Open XML SDK.
 Finally, the code saves the part.

 ### [C#](#tab/cs-5)